The ss Maas, later ss Maasdam (I)

 HISTORY:

 Constructed of iron with two full decks.
 Could be rigged as a brig.
 The order was placed on 11 February 1871 and the keel laid on the 15th. of May of the same year.
 Launched on 19 August 1872 by the wife of the first Captain of the ship.
-Mrs. Deddes-Schmidt. (see also the bio of Captain Deddes on this website)
+Mrs. Deddes-Schmidt.
+(See the biography of Captain Deddes on this website)

 Delivered on 31 October 1872 to C.V.
 Plate Reuchlin & Co. of Rotterdam.
 Due to a strike at the yard the delivery of the ship was considerably delayed.
 Price to built £ 30,000–

 Dutch Advertisement for the maiden voyage of the ship.
-This one appeared in the Dutch nwespapers on 21 October 1872.
+This one appeared in the Dutch newspapers on 21 October 1872. (c)

 Commenced her maiden voyage on 20 November 1872 sailing from Rotterdam via Plymouth and Halifax to New York.
 On 1 May or 11 may 1873 the ship becomes part of the NASM fleet.
 First departure for the newly formed company is on 6 June 1873 on the same route.

-22 January 1875 the ship has to be put in drydock in NY after sustaining considerable damage during the crossing.
+22 January 1875 the ship had to go in drydock in NY after sustaining considerable damage during the crossing.

 The ss Maasdam (I) in bad weather as painted by Antonie Jacobson.
-(This New York based painter had a penchant to portray the ships in bad weather.
+(This New York based painter had a penchant to portray the ships in bad weather). (a)

-On 10 July 1875 she is the first ship for the company to depart with a full load of cargo and coal from Rotterdam for a direct voyage to NY after the New Waterway had been dredged.
-Until that the ship (and neither any other comparable ship) could be fully loaded as the circumstancial route to sea, or the still shallow Nieuwe Waterweg could not aacommodate a full – deep – draft.
+On 10 July 1875 she was the first ship of the company to depart with a full load of cargo and coal from Rotterdam and make a direct voyage to NY after the New Waterway had been dredged to a sufficient depth.
+Until that time, the ship (and neither any other comparable ship) could arrive fully loaded as both the circumstancial route to sea (ia Hellevoetsluis) or the shallow Nieuwe Waterweg could not accommodate a full drafted ship.

 On 01 Dec.
-1882 the ship brings home part the crew of the ss Edam (I) which had sunk recentely. the remainder of the cew arrived with the ss Schiedam (I).
+1882 the ship brought home part the crew of the ss Edam (I) which had sunk recentely.
+The remainder of the cew arrived with the ss Schiedam (I).

 Refurbished from 17 May 1883 onwards at the Nederlandsche Stoomboot Maatschappij, Feijenoord N.V., of Rotterdam during which the passenger accommodation is upgraded and new boilers installed.
 (2,037 Brt.)